appkidsdev/privacypolicy/Draw/Privacy_policy.md

 ## Personal Data

-While using our Service, we never ask you to provide us with personal data that can be used to contact or identify you such as: name, address, email, location, photos, videos, drawings, the ability to chat, other personal data, or persistent identifiers used in combination with any of the above.
+We never ask you to provide us the following personal data that can be used to contact or identify you: name, address, email, location, photos, videos, drawings, the ability to chat.

-We do not collect, transmit, or share any personal information explicitly.

 We do not require registration.

 We do not send newsletters to e-mail.

-We do not use Google Account Login
+We do not use Google Account Login.

+While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you ("Personal Data").
+Personally identifiable information may include, but is not limited to:

+	* Cookies and Usage Data

-For a better experience, while using our Service, the app does use third party services that may collect information used to identify you.
+The app does use third party services that may collect information used to identify you.
 Link to privacy policy of third party service providers used by the app [Google Play Services](https://policies.google.com/privacy).

 ## Usage Data